-It’s also vital that all employees of a company are made aware of various cybersecurity risks and are educated on routine and developing methods used by hackers to gain access to systems.
-Communicate these concerns to other partners in your supply chain as well, and make certain all links in the chain are on the same page when it comes to protecting secure systems.
+It’s also vital that all employees of a company are made aware of various cybersecurity risks.
+Furthermore, they should be educated on routine and developing methods used by hackers to gain access to systems.
+Communicate these concerns to other partners in your supply chain as well.
+Make certain all links in the chain are on the same page when it comes to protecting secure systems.

 Major weather events and other environmental impacts